plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-the-form-view.rst

    button (in order).
 The argument is a (translated) string that will be used as a button label.
 The decorated handler function will be called when the button is clicked.
+-  We then use the standard way to register the view via zcml:
+   *name* gives it a friendly name (used as a path segment in the URL); *for* sets the type of context where the form is available (here, we make it available on the Plone site root, though any interface or class may be passed; to make the form available on any context, use * as *for*); *permission* specifies a permission which the user must have to be able to view the form (here, we use the standard *zope2.View* permission).

 For the purposes of this test, the actual work we do with the main handler is relatively contrived.
 However, the patterns are generally